-Торіс Comments Received How Comments were Consideration Topic Comments Received were considered for the proposed station.
+Topic Comments Received How Comments were Consideration were considered for the proposed station.
 Decommissioned tracks.
 Participations noted that the tracks south of King Street are decommissioned and are now being used as a trail for residents.
 Property impacts due to proposed Timmins-Porcupine Station.
 Residents/property owners asked questions about potential impacts on their properties.
 Concern regarding property values dropping.
 Next Public Meeting.
 Participants inquired when the next public meeting would be held in their community.
 Other considerations and suggestions from participants included: Provide a natural barrier to minimize noise, light and visual disturbances; Ensure station is in keeping with the characteristics of the area; Increase available parking at station; Keep station clean as to avoid attraction of bears; and, Reinstate stop at Porquis Junction.
-How Comments were Consideration Ontario Northland bus network, provide additional bus stop infrastructure, and improved inter-community travel time to Cochrane.
-Decommissioned tracks.
-It is acknowledged that the tracks south of King Street are decommissioned and is now used by the community as a multi-use trail.
-Property Impacts due to proposed Timmins-Porcupine Station.
-Ontario Northland has purchased three new trainsets for the Northlander service.
+Ontario Northland bus network, provide additional bus stop infrastructure, and improved inter-community travel time to Cochrane. • Decommissioned tracks.
+It is acknowledged that the tracks south of King Street are decommissioned and is now used by the community as a multi-use trail. • Property Impacts due to proposed Timmins-Porcupine Station. • Ontario Northland has purchased three new trainsets for the Northlander service.
 The new equipment will be quieter and have less vibrational impact on surrounding properties when compared to the freight traffic currently servicing the area.
-Furthermore, the trainsets are bidirectional, eliminating the need for the train to turn around and in turn, causing less disruption compared to current train service in the area.
-The new Timmins-Porcupine Station will be equipped with CCTV footage and will be staffed.
-Ontario Northland will continue to ensure that all services and stations remain safe and reliable for passengers and customers.
-Regarding property values, a new passenger train station improves access to other parts of region, making the area more potentially more desirable to potential homeowners or renters.
-People in the vicinity of the station may also travel easily to work, entertainment, or other more desirable to potential homeowners or renters.
-People in the vicinity of the station may also travel
+Furthermore, the trainsets are bidirectional, eliminating the need for the train to turn around and in turn, causing less disruption compared to current train service in the area. • The new Timmins-Porcupine Station will be equipped with CCTV footage and will be staffed.
+Ontario Northland will continue to ensure that all services and stations remain safe and reliable for passengers and customers. • Regarding property values, a new passenger train station improves access to other parts of region, making the area more potentially more desirable to potential homeowners or renters.
+People in the vicinity of the station may also travel easily to work, entertainment, or other important destinations. • Ontario Northland will confirm any locations where temporary/permanent easements/property acquisition may be required as part of detailed design.
+In addition, Ontario Northland will continue to work with the City of Timmins through the Site Plan Application process to address all identified property impacts and obtain necessary approvals, as required.

-Торіс Comments Received How Comments were Consideration • Next Public Meeting.
-The next Public Information Centre will be held on June 19, 2024 at Northern College. • Other considerations and suggestions.
+Topic Comments Received How Comments were Consideration Next Public Meeting.
+The next Public Information Centre will be held on June 19, 2024 at Northern College.
+Other considerations and suggestions.
 Ontario Northland will consider all suggestions made by participants.